bWENTURA/jazz_questionnaire/README.md

 ## Description

-The idea of application is to measure the probability that the person who complete the quiz could be a jazzman.
+The idea of the application is to measure the probability that the person who complete the quiz could be a jazzman.
 This is my first personal project with use of React.js.
-I was responsible for all parts of application, including:
+I was responsible for all parts of the application, including:
 - concept of project
 - layout and style of page
 - logic of application